Visitors:

 3. Disclosure and conflicts of interest

 In case the editors decide not to publish a material, the manuscript should not be used for other purposes without the express written consent of the author.
 The Editors of J. Exp.
 Molec.
-Biol. recommend the following article: http://www.sciencemag.org/content/342/6154/60.full.
+Biol. recommends the following article: http://www.sciencemag.org/content/342/6154/60.full.

 Reviewers' responsibilities